-- Income from employment authorized by the Immigration and Naturalization Service (INS) or its successor or - Interest income on deposits that is not effectively connected with a U.S. trade or business.
+- 1) Income from employment authorized under U.S. immigration laws, or - 2) Interest income on deposits that is not effectively connected with a U.S. trade or business.

 Category 5.
 Certain other aliens temporarily in the United States who have received no taxable income during the tax year up to and including the date of departure or during the preceding tax year.
 If the IRS has reason to believe that an alien has received income subject to tax and that the collection of income tax is jeopardized by departure, it may then require the alien to obtain a sailing or departure permit.
 Aliens covered by this paragraph are: